Question: How do I clean stuffed animals and toys?

 As with all laundry, first read the tag.
 If it says that the toy is fully washable, place it in a mesh bag or zippered pillowcase and wash on the delicate cycle using regular detergent and cold water.
 If the toy is older or in delicate condition, hand wash with gentle squeezing and no wringing.
 I prefer to allow the toys to air dry.
 If you must use a dryer, use the lowest heat possible.
 Some synthetic "furs", while washable, will melt in high heat.

-If the tag says non-washable, you can spot clean by using a damp cloth and mild detergent or a solution of oxygen-bleach (OxiClean, Clorox 2, Country Save Bleach, Purex 2 Color Safe Bleach) and water.
+If the tag says non-washable or the toy contains a mechanical or musical element, you can spot clean by using a damp cloth and mild detergent or a solution of oxygen-bleach (OxiClean, Clorox 2, Country Save Bleach, Purex 2 Color Safe Bleach) and water.
 If the item is only lightly soiled, place in a bag and sprinkle with baking soda or cornmeal and shake vigorously.
 The baking soda or cornmeal will absorb any grease, odor and dust.
 Remove from the bag and take outside to shake out or vacuum carefully.

 Specific questions?
 Just ask here.